mikaelsundin/homeautomation_esp32c3_mqtt_ble_gateway/README.md

 Filter remove: TOPIC: 'blegateway/GATEWAY-WIFI-MAC/filter/del'  payload: '11:22:33:44:55:66'

+# Hardware
+ESP32-C3 based board with pin 5 connected to PM1006 tx.
++5V can be taken from IKEA VINDRIKTNING and supply ESP32-C3 via voltage regulator.

+The board must be small enough to fit IKEA VINDRIKTNING.

+Suggested board is Beetle ESP32-C3

 ## Settings
 For setup wifi password and MQTT copy exampel secrets.example.h to secrets.h and change the file.